-The Notes will be issued by means of a book-entry-only system evidencing ownership and transfer of the Notes on the records of The Depository Trust Company, New York, New York ("DTC"), and its participants.
-Details of payment of the Notes are more fully described in this Official Statement.
-The Notes will bear interest from their date of delivery and interest will be payable at maturity, calculated on the basis of a 30-day month and a 360-day year, as more fully described herein.
-The Notes are not subject to redemption prior to maturity.
+The Bonds will be issued by means of a book-entry-only system evidencing ownership and transfer of the Bonds on the records of The Depository Trust Company, New York, New York ("DTC"), and its participants.
+Details of payment of the Bonds are more fully described in this Official Statement.

+The Bonds will bear interest from their delivery date.
+Interest on the Bonds will be computed on the basis of the actual number of days elapsed over a year of 365 or 366 days, as the case may be, and will be payable on the first Business Day of each month, commencing February 1, 2012.
+The Bonds are subject to redemption prior to maturity as more fully described herein.

-The Notes will constitute general obligations of The Commonwealth of Massachusetts (the "Commonwealth"), and the full faith and credit of the Commonwealth will be pledged to the payment of the principal of and interest on the Notes.
-However, for information regarding certain statutory limits on state tax revenue growth and on expenditures for debt service, see "SECURITY FOR THE NOTES" (herein) and the Commonwealth Information Statement (described herein) under the headings "COMMONWEALTH REVENUES AND EXPENDITURES - Limitations on Tax Revenues" and "LONG-TERM LIABILITIES - General Authority to Borrow; Limit on Debt Service Appropriations."
+The Bonds will constitute general obligations of The Commonwealth of Massachusetts (the "Commonwealth"), and the full faith and credit of the Commonwealth will be pledged to the payment of the principal of and interest on the Bonds.
+However, for information regarding certain statutory limits on state tax revenue growth and on expenditures for debt service, see "SECURITY FOR THE BONDS" (herein) and the Commonwealth Information Statement (described herein) under the headings "COMMONWEALTH REVENUES AND EXPENDITURES - Limitations on Tax Revenues" and "LONG-TERM LIABILITIES - General Authority to Borrow; Limit on Debt Service Appropriations."

-The Notes are offered when, as and if issued and received by the original purchasers, and subject to the unqualified approving opinion as to legality of Edwards Wildman Palmer LLP, Boston, Massachusetts, Bond Counsel.
+The Bonds are offered when, as and if issued and received by the Underwriters, and subject to the unqualified approving opinion as to legality of Edwards Wildman Palmer LLP, Boston, Massachusetts, Bond Counsel.
 Certain legal matters will be passed upon for the Commonwealth by Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Boston, Massachusetts, Disclosure Counsel.
-Settlement of the issue is expected at DTC in New York, New York, on or about November 22, 2011.
+Certain legal matters will be passed upon for the Underwriters by their counsel, Nixon Peabody LLP, Boston, Massachusetts.
+The Bonds are expected to be available for delivery at DTC in New York, New York, on or about January 24, 2012.